- Best Hotels in Phuket

 - Best Time for Saving Money: September and October

-When is the best time of year to visit Phuket?
+When is the best time to visit Phuket?

 - Best Time for Sun and Beach: The best months for beach weather on Phuket are from December to March.
 This is when you’ll get the least amount of rain and the most sun.
 The month of November, which falls just after the rainy season and before peak season is a good time to enjoy good weather with smaller crowds.
 April and May have similar conditions: good weather and fewer visitors.
 If you don’t mind the crowds, December and January bring the very best weather of all, with calm seas, bright blue skies, sunshine, and little rainfall.
 For great deals on hotels and flights visit in June, July, August, and early September.